sudhanshrestha/ChatFinancial/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality of this chatbot.

 ---
+## License:
+This project is open-source under the MIT License.